- 1 Definition of the Internal Rate of Return

 Internal Rate of Return Calculation

-There are two different approaches that can be followed to calculate the internal rate of return.
+You can follow two different approaches to calculate the internal rate of return.

 Internal Rate of Return Calculation with Trial and Error

 From the IRR definition, we know that the IRR is the discount rate that makes the present value of the cash flows become $nil.
-We can therefore use a trial and error approach and start increasing the discount rates until we get to a present value that is $nil.
+Therefore, we can use a trial and error approach and increase the discount rates until we get to a nil present value.

 The following table illustrates the calculations.